King Kohli surpasses Tendulkar, Sehwag for record double hundreds

 Bradman had eight scores between 150 and 199 but had 12 double hundreds to his credit.
 On way to his double ton on day two of the second Test against South Africa, Kohli also equalled former Australia skipper Ricky Ponting by scoring the most number of centuries as Test captain.

-Both Kohli and Ponting now have a record 19 hundreds as a Test captain.
-Kohli, who hit his overall 26th Test hundred on Friday, is joint second, while former South Africa captain Graeme Smith leads the list with 25 tons to his credit.
+Both Kohli and Ponting now has a record 19 hundreds as a Test captain.
+Kohli, who hit his overall 26th Test hundred on Friday, is joint second, while former South Africa captain Smith leads the list with 25 tons to his credit.

 This is Kohli's first hundred of this year, having scored two fifties in the eight innings that he has played in 2019.